turingschool/backend-curriculum-site/module3/lessons/customizing_json.md

 Since we're trying to serialize book data, our request is telling us that we must create a BookSerializer.

-`rails g serializer Book id title author genre summary number_sold`
+`rails g serializer Book title author genre summary number_sold`

 Now restart your server and refresh your request.
 You should see Book data appearing now.